SU-Intelligent-systems-Lab/CS515-Deep-RL-project/README.md

 The .npy arrays underlying every plot above are saved under `results/`.

 ## Hyperparameters
-*The hyperparameters for eaach algorithm are in `<algo>/config.json` and follow the original paper defaults and the Stable-Baselines3 RL Zoo conventions.
+*The hyperparameters for each algorithm are in `<algo>/config.json` and follow the original paper defaults and the Stable-Baselines3 RL Zoo conventions.
 Use `--set key=value` to override any field on the command line (see §3.3).*

 ## 1. Setup